redmountainmakers/rmm-wa-contact-archival-tool/README.md

 # RMM WA Contact Archival Tool

 The RMM WA Contact Archival Tool is a GitHub repository designed for automating the archival of contacts from Wild Apricot (WA) using GitHub Actions as a scheduled job (cron job).
-This tool facilitates regular backups of contact data, ensuring that a historical record is maintained and can be accessed as needed.
+This tool facilitates archival of contacts so we can stay below our billing contact count without manual intervention (https://www.wildapricot.com/pricing).

 ## Features